ymlai87416/drlnd-project3/Report.md

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

-# Environment
+## Environment

-Agent is trained in the following environment
+Two agents are trained in the following environment

 * Python 3
 * Pytorch 0.4.1 cuda version 9.2